Page 1 of 1

 by Aurora

-:roll: I expressed my opinion / suggestion / wish
+I expressed my opinion / suggestion / wish

 I wouldn't mind this topic to be closed.
 Thank you